Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_assembly.md

 - Upload the file `Portable.ino` to the UNO

 Phew, you made it!
-Your portable PM monitor is now ready to start collecting measurements
+Your portable PM monitor is now ready to start collecting measurements.
+Have a look at the [`usage guide`](portable_usage.md) to help you with this.